 The Travel Club

-For students aching to stretch their sights beyond the walls of a classroom, many high schools are offering travel clubs, where students can journey to nearby sights, or even tours abroad.
+For students aching to stretch their sights beyond the walls of a classroom, many high schools are offering travel clubs, where students can journey to nearby sights or even tours abroad.
 Ludlow High School, in Ludlow Kentucky, is one high school that provides students with the opportunity to get together with peers and learn more about other areas.

 As the Ludlow explains, “Travel Club is our way of exploring the world outside of Ludlow.
 We are an extracurricular club that ‘travels’ to different places.”
-While traveling offers a great deal of independent opportunities, Ludlow’s Travel Club (and most other travel clubs at other public schools) require that a chaperone join the students on their explorations.
+While traveling offers a lot of independent opportunities, Ludlow’s Travel Club (and most other travel clubs at other public schools) require that a chaperone join the students in their explorations.
 Also, this particular academic club encourages positive behaviors, as potential club members must not have a recent suspension record or serious discipline issues, must meet academic eligibility, and may not have more than 3 unexcused absences or 5 tardies in an academic semester.
 With a few club and travel costs, students can either fundraise to cover the costs, or they can choose to pay from their own pockets.